-To win the War for Talent, HR leaders need to re-evaluate their current strategies and make the necessary changes to attract and engage new and existing employees alike.
+To win the War for Talent, especially during a cost of living crisis, HR leaders need to re-evaluate their current strategies and make the necessary changes to attract and engage new and existing employees alike.

 Despite the high costs and the inequity for some industries, turnover itself luckily can be mitigated.

 Keep in mind, not all turnover is daunting.
 In fact, some employee churn is healthy, according to a recent report.
 Healthy churn gives HR leaders the opportunity to bring in new talent and enhance Diversity, Equity and Inclusion (DEI) in their organisation.

 The average turnover rates continue to climb across all organisations, but some industries have been hit harder than others.
 Here are a few ways for key industries to attract, engage and retain top talent.